Learn how to draw a cicada and then paint its fuzzy body and transparent wings. Simple crayons and watercolor do the job amazingly well.

 This painting may look rather sophisticated, but it’s actually just using crayons to make some textured lines, and watercolor for some transparent color.
 If you work quickly, some wet-on-wet painting will also make some nice fuzzy stripes.

-- Download Cicada PDF Tutorial
+- How to Draw a Cicada PDF

 - Watercolor paper*